igjese/avalon/README.md

 - Random events like natural disasters or space pirate attacks can occur, requiring immediate decisions.
 - These events are not time-based to suit a more solitaire-like pace.

+### Crew Roles and Responsibilities
+- Captain (Player): Responsible for overall decision-making.
+- Pilot: Manages the Navigation section, responsible for steering the ship and making short-range scans.
+- Chief Engineer (or simply Chief): Manages the Engineering section, responsible for repairs, upgrades, and power management.
+- Purser: Manages the "Supplies and Cargo" section, responsible for keeping track of all resources and supplies.
+- Doc: Manages the Life Support section, initially responsible for maintaining oxygen levels, water recycling, and food production.
+Could later be expanded to cover science, healthcare, etc.

 ---

 ## 3. UI and Technical Aspects